 Medicare Part A - Provides services associated with hospital, hospice, skilled nursing care and home healthcare.

-Medicare Part B - Covers physicians, outpatient hospital care and many other services typlically covered under health insurance plans.
+Medicare Part B - Covers physicians, outpatient hospital care and many other services typically covered under health insurance plans.

 Medicare Part C - Often referred to as "Medicare Advantage," this plan replaces Medicare A & B.